 Car Insurance Options and Discounts

 Drivers customize insurance policies by adding optional endorsements, also called riders.
 Each insurance company has a range of offerings.
 Although not all companies offer the same options, there are many available that are almost universal, such as non-owned vehicle coverage.
 This extends a driver’s policy to other cars they drive, but do not own, such as rental vehicles.
-The additional cost on an insurance policy is usually much more affordable than the damage waivers offered by rental agencies.
+The additional cost of an insurance policy is usually much more affordable than the damage waivers offered by rental agencies.

 Discounts save drivers money.
 As with options, the discounts available vary by company.
 Common discounts include multiple policy price breaks when a person carries home and car insurance with one insurer.
-New drivers receive discounts for successful completion of recognized training programs with some companies.
+New drivers receive discounts for the successful completion of recognized training programs with some companies.
 Others offer discounts for loyal clients, who have insured with the same company for a certain period of time.